-WVU School of Medicine expects residents to report daily duty hours through E\Value and directly to the ACGME during site visits and the annual online resident survey.
+WVU School of Medicine expects residents to report daily duty hours through EValue and directly to the ACGME during site visits and the annual online resident survey.
 Our requirement is to be accurate and honest.
 Your program and the institution need to know where there are potential issues, or patient volume or acuity that may keep you here over hours.
 This documentation is necessary to advocate for additional resources to help all of us care optimally for patients in a safe environment.
 If you are working > 80 hours and not informing us, you keep us from having the documentation needed to justify additional resources, improve your well-being, and keep our patients safe.
 This is part of your professional responsibility and monitored as part of the professionalism competency.
 Please answer honestly to all duty hour surveys.
-If you believe your honest answers put you in any jeopardy for an evaluation, promotion or graduation, consider calling the compliance hotline (1-877-334-2209 or 1-877-298-4376) anonymously or discussing it with our DIO (304-293-0672).
+If you believe your honest answers regarding duty hours may lead to retaliation or mistreatment in any way, please consider reporting anonymously through the WVU GME Professionalism/Mistreatment form (https://medicine.wvu.edu/graduate-medical-education/mistreatment-form/) or discussing it with the DIO.
+(304-293-0672).